Minimax Filtering via Relations between Information and Estimation: Experiments

-Another possible estimator is a Bayesian estimator, assuming $X$ has uniform distribution, i.e. $X\sim U[a,A]$.
-In this case, the optimum Bayesian estimator is readily obtained explicitly and given by
+Another possible estimator is a Bayesian estimator which assumes $X$ has uniform distribution, i.e., $X\sim U[a,A]$.
+In this case, the optimum Bayesian estimator is

 Figure \ref{fig:simulation results poisson} shows numerical results for $a=0.5$, $A=2$ case.
 We take an average of causal mean loss error over 100 times for $X=0.5,1,1.5,2$ and find an worst case error.
-Compare to Bayesian estimator with uniform prior, minimax estimator shows much better performance.
+The minimax estimator outperforms the other estimators as expected.